SamuelEarl/pyspark-tutorial/.ipynb_checkpoints/README-checkpoint.md

-This project has been created by following this tutorial: [PySpark Tutorial](https://www.youtube.com/watch?v=_C8kWso4ne4)
+This project was created while following this tutorial: [PySpark Tutorial](https://www.youtube.com/watch?v=_C8kWso4ne4)

+The [How to set up PySpark for your Jupyter notebook](https://opensource.com/article/18/11/pyspark-jupyter-notebook) tutorial provides an explanation for why you would want to use PySpark in JupyterLab.

 # How to run PySpark in JupyterLab

-This tutorial provides an explanation for why you would want to use PySpark in JupyterLab: [How to set up PySpark for your Jupyter notebook](https://opensource.com/article/18/11/pyspark-jupyter-notebook)

 ## Using Docker (Recommended)